google/googletest/googletest/docs/FAQ.md

     * expand your testing vocabulary by defining [custom predicates](AdvancedGuide.md#predicate-assertions-for-better-error-messages),
     * teach Google Test how to [print your types](AdvancedGuide.md#teaching-google-test-how-to-print-your-values),
     * define your own testing macros or utilities and verify them using Google Test's [Service Provider Interface](AdvancedGuide.md#catching-failures), and
-    * reflect on the test cases or change the test output format by intercepting the [test events](AdvancedGuide.md#extending-google-test-by-handling-test-events).
+    * reflect on the test suites or change the test output format by intercepting the [test events](AdvancedGuide.md#extending-google-test-by-handling-test-events).

 ## I'm getting warnings when compiling Google Test.
 Would you fix them? ##